 - Formal (or felony) probation

-Additionally, a residential burglary charge counts as a “strike” in California.
-Our state uses a “three-strike” system for some felony charges.
-You face harsher penalties for subsequent charges if you have a strike on your record.
+A residential burglary charge generally counts as a “strike” in California.
+California’s “three-strike” system for certain felony charges means that you may face harsher penalties for subsequent charges if you have a strike on your record.

 Click to contact our Criminal Defense Lawyers today

-Call the Simmrin Law Group for Help Today
+Call Simmrin Law Group for Help with a Residential Burglary Charge Today